LucHermitte/lh-brackets/README.md

 ## Features

-map-tools provides various commands and functions to help design smart and advanced mappings dedicated to text insertion.
+lh-brackets (ex- map-tool) provides various commands and functions to help design smart and advanced mappings dedicated to text insertion.

 It is made of three sub-systems:
   * [a placeholder subsystem](#the-placeholder-subsystem),